 Today, more and more women over age 50 are finding themselves sharing their households with parents and/or grown children.
 A recent article in the Atlantic magazine, “Grandma's in the Attic, Junior's in the Basement,” talks about the big jump in multi-generations living under one roof, from grandpa or grandma who move in to adult kids who move back.

-, that’s what.
 Go on an overnighter every few months, even if it’s just to the hotel downtown.
 Or ask friends if you could borrow their cabin in the woods some weekend.

 The point is, if you have a healthy sex life, don’t let these new circumstances ruin it for you.
 Good sex is not something to let casually slip away.
 And the way to keep it is to keep at it, making a commitment to get together in spite of your situation.
 Make it a priority; put it at the top of your “Things to do” list once in awhile!